Autism

 Autism and grieving: It’s okay to grieve

 The truth is that raising a nonverbal autistic child is emotionally draining.
 I wish I could say that I was strong enough that Charlie’s severe impairments didn’t affect me, but I’m not.
 It breaks my heart to see Charlie struggling daily.
 It’s hard for Charlie, who can’t communicate beyond basic needs such as “I want water,” but it’s also hard on us, his parents.
 When Charlie was diagnosed, many dreams went out the window.
-All of my expectations and everything I’d imagined doing with my child were gone.
-I once dreamed about having philosophical discussions with Charlie, and long talks about soccer and outer space and just life in general.
-I now simply long to hear him call me “mommy” or say “I love you,” purposely, even just once.
+My expectations and everything I’d imagined doing with my child were gone.
+I once dreamed about having philosophical discussions with Charlie and long talks about soccer, outer space, and life in general.
+I now long to hear him call me “mommy” or say “I love you,” purposely, even once.

 autism autistic grief eileen lamb theautismcafe grieving all across the spectrum

-Besides very basic needs, which he conveys using an app on his iPad, Charlie is unable to make himself understood.
-It’s like that recurring nightmare where you’re in danger and you’re screaming with all your might, but no sound comes out.
+Besides very basic needs, which he conveys using an app on his iPad, Charlie cannot make himself understood.
+It’s like that recurring nightmare where you’re in danger, and you’re screaming with all your might, but no sound comes out.
 I used to have that nightmare all the time as a child.
 That feeling of powerlessness is paralyzing.
-I wonder if sometimes Charlie feels powerless?
+I wonder if sometimes Charlie feels powerless.
 As his mom, it’s my job to protect him and I want to make things easier for him, I want to help.
 I want to fix his inability to communicate.
 I don’t want to fix him.
 I want to fix his broken voice.
-I wish someone would invent some kind of brain decoder, something that would allow me to understand him and make it all better because that’s what moms do.
+I wish someone would invent some brain decoder that would allow me to understand him and make it all better because that’s what moms do.
 We make it better.
 But I can’t.
 Grieving something means realizing you can’t change it.
-I’m grieving my inability to encourage my child’s development like other mothers are able to do.
+I’m grieving my inability to encourage my child’s development like other mothers can do.

-When Charlie needs something and I’m unable to understand what it is, it’s the most powerless feeling I usually spend a few minutes showing him various objects and food items around the house in hopes that he’ll want one of them.
+When Charlie needs something and I’m unable to understand what it is, I feel powerless.
+I usually spend a few minutes showing him various objects and food items around the house in hopes that he’ll want one of them.
 When I’m wrong—and that happens often—he gets frustrated.

 Cereal?
 Pushes it away.